Skip to main content

 (F) Motions for revision of a commissioner’s order.
 See LCR 7(b)(8).

 (H) Motions to consolidate two or more actions under one case schedule shall be brought before the assigned judge if all actions are assigned to the judge.
-All other motions for consolidation shall be noted consistent with LFLR 5(d)(2)(A).
+All other motions for consolidation shall be noted consistent with LFLR 5(d)(2)(A)(i).

-(I) Any other motion identified in Section (e) below.
+(M) Any other motion identified in Section (e) below.

-(A) Change of Case Assignment Area or Consolidation of Cases.
+(i) Change of Case Assignment Area or Consolidation of Cases.
 A motion to change the case assignment area or consolidate two or more actions under one case schedule shall be brought before the Respective Chief Judge.

-(B) Motions related to an appeal of a commissioner’s order.
+(ii) Motions related to an appeal of a commissioner’s order.
 If a commissioner entered the final order that is appealed, any motions related to the appeal shall be noted before the Respective Chief Judge.

 (e) Specific Motions.